dawisen/Homework-5-Work-Calendar/README.md

 View the [deployed app](https://dawisen.github.io/Work-Scheduler/)
 <img src="screenshot.png">

-# Functionality:
+Description
-- When you open the planner the current day is displayed at the top of the calendar using moment.js

-- WHEN you scroll down you are presented with time blocks for standard business hours (9am-5pm)

-- The time blocks are color-coded to indicate whether it is in the past (gray), present(red), or future (green)
+This project utilizes Moment.js and local storage allowing users to save work tasks in their browser window.
+When you open the planner the current day is displayed at the top of the calendar.
+As you scroll down you are presented with time blocks for standard business hours (9am-5pm).
+The time blocks are color-coded to indicate whether it is in the past (gray), present(red), or future (green).
+The saved events persist in local storage when you refresh the page

-- When you click on a time block you can enter an event

-- You can click the save button for that time block to save your memo in local storage

-- The saved events persist in local storage when you refresh the page
+Table of Contents
+Installation
+Usage
+License
+Contributing
+Testing
+Questions
+Installation
+none

+npm i

+Usage
+To use the repo, fork it to your github page or clone the repository.

+License

+Contributors
+dawisen

+Testing
+no tests available

+Questions
+If you have any questions or issues please contact me via email View my other projects here